WHAT MAKES THIS DEVELOPMENT SPECIAL?

 Construction in Richmond 6 is underway with homes being completed and ready to move into from mid 2019.
 We expect all of Richmond 6 to be complete by late 2019.

 WHAT COMMUNITY FACILITIES WILL BE AVAILABLE?

 Richmond 1 has two landscaped pocket parks including a shared herb garden and fruit trees.
 Richmond 6 includes a gym and linear pocket park with fruit trees.
-It is proposed that later stages will include other facilities and amenities for all residents of Richmond to use such as a playground, Jacuzzi, sauna/steam room and a Pilates/yoga studio.
+It is proposed that later stages will include other facilities and amenities for all residents of Richmond to use such as a playground and community rooms.
 All these amenities will be owned and managed by the Richmond Residents Association and available for all Richmond residents to use.